-Marriage in the 17th Century was mostly a matter of politics, either that of a country or family politics to rise in rank or preserve it.
+Marriage in the 17th century was mostly a matter of politics, either that of a country or family politics to rise in rank or preserve it.
 Grooms and brides hardly knew each other, or in case of Louis XIV and his Spanish bride, had never seen each other before.
 Their marriage was part of the Treaty of the Pyrenees, thus of high political importance.
-It was signed on November 7 in 1659 and ended the war between France and Spain that raged on from 1635.
+It was signed on 7 November in 1659 and ended the war between France and Spain that raged on from 1635.
 To secure this peace between the two great Kingdoms and to bring them closer together once more, the young Spanish Infanta was betrothed to the young French King.

 Both, bride and groom, were twenty-one years old, first cousins and of a quite different character.
 While Louis was the charming King every Princesse dreamed of, Marie-Thérèse was shy, restrained, insecure, formed by the strict Spanish court etiquette, and spoke hardly a word French.
-She is small, with ash-blonde hair, and already then had a love for chocolate.
+She was small, with ash-blonde hair, and already then had a love for chocolate.

 One can imagine that under these circumstances the first meeting between bride and groom was rather awkward and it was supposed to be only shortly before the actual marriage ceremony took place.
 After being married by proxy in Fuenterrabia, Marie-Thérèse, her father and half the Spanish court travelled towards France, to meet Cardinal de Mazarin and Anne d’Autriche on Pheasant Island.
 This small river island between France and Spain already witnessed the first meeting of Louis XIII and his bride Anne d’Autriche, as well as Philip IV’s first meeting with his bride Élisabeth de France, sister of Louis XIII.
 Now it witnessed the signing of the Treaty of the Pyrenees and a family reunion, that of Philip IV and his sister Anne.